-And the more I researched, the more articles and papers I found.
-There are a lot of cases of anaphylaxis from bacitracin.
+And there are a lot of other cases of anaphylaxis from bacitracin.
 Other minor side effects include skin irritation, rash or other allergic reactions.

 So all of these side effects in Neosporin (and Polysporin) ingredients are scary.
-They’re certainly enough to make me say “I’ll never use those on my dog.”
-(Or myself, for that matter).
+They’re certainly enough to make you reconsider using it on you dog …. or yourself, for that matter.

 What Do Vets Say?

 The link to hearing loss is a warning sign to avoid Neosporin.
 And vets also warn that if your dog licks it, it could have more severe side effects.
-As well as the others I’ve mentioned, it could damage your dog’s gut bacteria.
+As well as the other risks mentioned, it could damage your dog’s gut bacteria.

-These harmful effects convince me never to use Neosporin on my dog, But if you still think it’s no big deal … read on for some bigger issues.
+But if you still think it’s no big deal to dab this ointment on your dog … read on for some bigger issues.